GDPR From the 25th May 2018, the below Data Privacy Notice shall apply

 Who are we?

 We are The Mexican Chamber of Commerce in Great Britain (the ‘MexCC’) and we are the data controller and the data processor.
 This means that we decide how your personal data is processed, and for what purposes, and process your data.
 Our registered offices are located at 1 Northumberland Avenue, Trafalgar Square, London, WC2N 5BW United Kingdom.
-The Mexican Chamber of Commerce in great Britain is Registered in England and Wales, No. 7685889.
+The Mexican Chamber of Commerce in Great Britain is Registered in England and Wales, under registration number 7685889.

 How do we process your personal data?